anijic/Retail_Analytics_Repo/README.md

 ---

 ## **Tools & Technologies**
-- **SQL (MySQL Workbench)** – for data cleaning and preparation
+- **SQL (MySQL Workbench)** : for data cleaning and preparation
-- **R (RStudio)** – for EDA, Market Basket Analysis, RFM segmentation
+- **R (RStudio)** : for EDA, Market Basket Analysis, and RFM segmentation
-- **Tableau Desktop** – for building business dashboards
+- **Tableau Desktop** : for building business dashboards
-- **GitHub** – for documentation and version control
+- **GitHub** : for documentation and version control

 ---

 ## **Data Overview**
 - Cleaned over **540K raw records** from a retail dataset
-- Removed cancelled orders, null values, outliers, duplicates
+- Removed cancelled orders, rows with missing critical fields, outliers, and duplicates
 - Created additional fields: `InvoiceYearMonth`, `TotalSpent`, `RFM Group`, and `ProductBundle`

 ---

 ## **Methodology**
-1. Cleaned data in SQL and exported as CSV
+1. Cleaned data in SQL and exported as .csv file
 2. Performed EDA and advanced analytics in R (Market Basket + RFM)
 3. Prepared output files for Tableau
-4. Designed and exported final visualizations to Tableau public
+4. Designed and exported final visualizations and dashboard to Tableau public
 5. Developed insights, business recommendations, and strategic actions

 ---